SouthernMethodistUniversity/documentation/access.rst

 and Windows are given below.
 In all cases, ManeFrame II is accesses via m2.smu.edu using your SMU credentials.

+Users using SSH via a terminal application such as Terminal and iTerm on macOS, Terminal on Linux, or PuTTY, MobaXTerm, and WSL on Windows will be prompted in their terminal session for their password followed by a request for a Duo **passcode** or ``1`` for a Duo push.
+The passcode can come from the Duo app or from an OIT procured hardware token (faculty and staff only).

 Linux
 -----